It’s my club. How can I help?

+It’s my club.
+How can I help?**

 All our pilots know of their responsibility to ensure the aircraft are left tidy and clean after their flights.
 However, there is an additional need for periodic more thorough cleaning, particularly underneath the aircraft.
 This is usually done on hangar cleaning days.

 The committee interviews new applicants and makes recommendations to the Board.
 And looks after things like the application process, member list etc. The club could also use help in keeping member pictures up to date.
-This is a desperate need as new members are missing from the board in the clubhouse (sorry…).
+If you have the ability to handle pictures, and printing, please help.

 Good and Welfare – Adrian Renkers